About

 Some words about my work

-It has taken me quite some time to embrace the concept and benefits of creating a picture in camera.
+It has taken me some time to embrace the concept and benefits of creating a picture in camera.
 Sketching a scene with pencil, and filling between the lines with watercolours, occupied many a morning in my youth.
 I still draw from that early inspiration and connection with the landscape.

 I was not an early advocate of digital imaging, digital anything in fact… but the industry moved quickly and invested heavily in digital technology, so I guess I was carried along for the ride, leaving the film process behind.